 Turning our attention to the weak points, we would say that there wasn’t any major flaw with the pen.
 In fact, this was the one of the very few 3D pens that performed well in all our tests.

 I wouldn’t deny that there is a learning curve the user has to go through before using this pen like a pro.
 Don’t get carried away by the videos you see on YouTube, it’s not that simple.
 You’ll need a cardboard, paper, or any other surface to draw (and probably a cup of coffee) for a brisk start.

 Okay, shifting our focus to the important things, 3Doodler 3D printing pen is amazing for a number of reasons.
 The first and foremost is that it consists of 50 plastic filaments.
-Design-wise and feel-wise, the pen is cool, and it is priced at $110.
+Design-wise and feel-wise, the pen is cool.
 Whether it’s worth the price or not, here is a fair review.

 First off, we found that the pen’s name is unique and it is also the world’s first 3D printing pen.
 When it comes to appearance, it pen looks better than most other 3D pens that we have seen over the days.
 When drawing, the filaments don’t get clogged – there are 50 of them and replacement is easy.